-- Reading is a very important part of learning in this course.
+Reading is a very important part of learning in this course.
 If you find that you are having trouble understanding or completing the assigned readings, ask me for extra help.
+Remember that material in the assigned readings which is not covered in class is fair game for testing.